 You know the people I am talking about, the ones who set very specific goals and then create their task list that will help them reach that goal and then actually follow it to the finish line!

 I used to feel envious of those super organized and driven people and it made me feel even more deficient in the goal setting department.
-And what was even worse is when a client might occasionally ask, “So Heather, I’m curious about what other people do to set and stick to their goals.
+And what was even worse is when a client might occasionally ask, “So Cheryl, I’m curious about what other people do to set and stick to their goals.
 How do you do goal setting?”

 After many years, I got the courage to say…I don’t!